 3. Pave the area and install a stormwater drainage system.
 Place curbs or berms along the perimeter of the area to prevent the run-on of uncontaminated stormwater and to collect and convey runoff to treatment.
-Slope the paved area in a manner that minimizes the contact between stormwater (e.g., pooling) and leachable materials.
+Slope the paved area in a manner that minimizes the contact between stormwater

-4. For large stockpiles that cannot be covered, implement containment practices at the perimeter of the site and at any catch basins as needed to prevent erosion and discharge of the stockpiled material offsite or to a storm drain.
+- (e.g., pooling) and leachable materials.
+Any new paving and/or stormwater drainage system will be subject to the requirements of the Stormwater Management Manual and the Source Control Manual - 4.
+For large stockpiles that cannot be covered, implement containment practices at the perimeter of the site and at any catch basins as needed to prevent erosion and discharge of the stockpiled material offsite or to a storm drain.
 Ensure that contaminated stormwater is not discharged directly to catch basins without conveying through a treatment BMP.